 Lamplight Lounge has a great array of appetizers, one of them being the Potato Skins.
 These are Yukon Gold Potatoes with Brown Butter-Caper Yogurt, Smoked Paprika Aïoli, and Manchego Cheese.
 Everything about them is delicious.
 The potatoes themselves are crispy with a nice seasoning.
 The toppings on the potato are savory and rich, balanced by the starch.
 Both the Yogurt and Aïoli are fantastic, even if you want to have both in the same bite.
 At $15, this is one of the best values at Disneyland Resort!

-One of the standout entrees is the Salmon PLT for her lunch.
+One of the standout entrees is the Salmon PLT.
 This is Grilled Salmon with Pancetta, Tomato, Lemon-Bacon Aioli served on Toasted Focaccia.
 To put it simply, this was a fantastic sandwich.
 The Salmon was flavorful and grilled perfectly.
 The Tomato and Pancetta countered each other, adding a little bit of sweet and salty.
 The Lemon-Bacon Aioli served a similar purpose and was delicious on the salmon.
 This was truly one of the better sandwiches I’ve ever had.
 Unfortunately, it has the price to prove it at $23.
 That’s fairly steep for a sandwich but the quality ultimately made it worth the price.
 I won’t go as far as calling this a good value but it’s worth it due to how tasty it is.